 The actual pattern of growth on the landscape can also impact the cost and efficiency of delivering services.
 In general, dispersed development is more costly to service than clustered or concentrated development.
-This plan recommends that the town carefully manage growth in order to minimize the demand for increased services and facilities (policy UCF 3 and LU 7) and encourages the use of cluster or conservation design in order to avoid a dispersed development pattern (policies ANC 8 and ANC 15).
+This plan recommends that the town carefully manage growth in order to minimize the demand for increased services and facilities and encourages the use of cluster or conservation design in order to avoid a dispersed development pattern.